Skip to main content

 SQLite with WAL mode.
 Write-Ahead Logging allows concurrent reads while a write is in progress.
 For a single-user app with frequent auto-saves, this eliminates any possibility of read contention during saves.

 Copy-on-write versioning.
 Every time a page is updated via the API, the backend automatically snapshots the previous title and content into a page_versions table before applying the update.
-Version history is free -- no explicit "save version" action needed, no UI complexity.
+Version history comes at zero cost; no explicit "save version" action needed, no UI complexity.
 The version history panel lets you browse all prior snapshots and restore with one click.

 Debounced auto-save at 800ms.
-Fast enough that you never lose more than a sentence, slow enough that it's not firing on every keystroke.
+Fast enough that you never lose more than a sentence, slow enough to batch keystrokes into single saves.
 The status indicator provides continuous feedback without being distracting.

 Client-side tree construction.
 The API returns a flat array.
 The frontend builds the tree in two passes: index by ID, then attach children.
 This means the backend never needs recursive queries or nested serialization.
 Adding, moving, or deleting pages just requires updating parent_id and position fields.

 Declarative toolbar.
-The toolbar buttons are defined as a data array, not hardcoded JSX.
-Adding a new formatting option means adding an object to an array, not modifying component logic.
-This is the kind of extensibility pattern that makes the codebase easy to iterate on.
+The toolbar buttons are defined as a data array rather than hardcoded JSX.
+Adding a new formatting option means adding an object to an array rather than modifying component logic.
+This extensibility pattern keeps the codebase easy to iterate on.

 Database Design